qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

    **Solution**

-   This could happen due to the way IT has set up your home directory.
+   This might happen due to the way IT has set up your home directory.
    Work with your IT administrator for any further changes to your home directory.

--  **fatal: couldn’t find remote ref refs/heads/qcom-linuxSTXscarthgap**
+-  "fatal: couldn’t find remote ref refs/heads/qcom-linuxSTXscarthgap"

-   If you see any junk characters while copying commands from the PDF, remove or replace the junk characters with appropriate symbols and rerun the command.
-You can also open the guide in HTML mode and use the copy command option.
+   If you see any stray characters while copying commands from the PDF, remove or replace the stray characters with appropriate symbols and rerun the command.

    **Example**